 Legend has it that there is a way to end the conflict once and for all: find the Firebird, a mythical entity believed to possess power the likes of which the world has never seen.
 It will be no easy task, but if life as a thief has taught Echo anything, it's how to hunt down what she wants . . . and how to take it.
 But some jobs aren't as straightforward as they seem.
 And this one might just set the world on fire.

 Edifying, witty and dynamic!
 The Girl at Midnight by Melissa Grey is a book that contains so many amazing components.
 It will easily become a top read for most during 2015.

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

 Review: The Girl at Midnight by Melissa Grey

 Another element that makes this book unique are the many quotable phrases to discover!
 One sentence in The Girl at Midnight that really stands out to me is, “She was Humpty Dumpty, and she’d already tumbled from the wall”.
 This quote is compelling since this is a familiar children’s nursery rhyme that has been turned into a description of how broken a young girl is.
 This quote is both brilliant and descriptive.
 The reader can really grasp what Grey is attempting to convey here.

 Also, The Girl at Midnight is so action-packed!
 The characters are always on the run and fighting the enemies that approach them.
 They are never safe on their quest to find the firebird and save the kingdom from war.
 This book will keep you on the edge of your seat and hungry for more.

-If you enjoyed The Mortal Instruments series by Cassandra Clare, I suggest that you read The Girl at Midnight by Melissa Grey.
+The Girl at Midnight by Melissa Grey is perfect for fans of The Mortal Instruments series by Cassandra Clare.
 It is fast-paced, informative and humorous.
 Definitely a must-read book!